 For the Almond Butter Glaze:

 - While the rolls are baking, prepare the glaze.
-In a medium bowl, whisk together the powdered sugar and almond butter and margarine.
-Once combined add soy milk one tablespoon at a time until you reach a desired, spreadable consistency.
+In a medium bowl, whisk together the powdered sugar and almond butter.
+Once combined add milk one tablespoon at a time until you reach a desired, spreadable consistency.

 - When the rolls are ready, remove them from the oven and allow them to cool for about 10 minutes before adding the glaze.
 Serve warm.